cncf/tag-observability/working-groups/query-standardization/README.md

 YAML is a nice format for a GIT repo in that it has a structure, has wide programmatic support, and allows for multi-line fields that we can use for verbose descriptions containing Markdown for display purposes.

+Note that all YAML files should adhere to roughly 100 characters as the max line width.